+Name:

-Name: Da ate: Part One: Self-Assessment Think about the skills you practised i check in the column that describes y , listed below .
-For each ski ll, put a Got it!
+Part One: Self-Assessment Think about the skills you practised in this module, listed below.
+For each skill, put a check in the column that describes your ability.
+Got it!
 I'm pretty sure!
 I need some more practice This is hard!
 I can tell my classmates about scams in a clear order.
 I can write a clear and organized paragraph.
 I can use the topic vocabulary, including adjectives of emotion.
 I can take notes when I listen to or read information.
 I can guess the meaning of some unknown words.
 I try to be an active reader (by asking questions before I start reading).
 I can find key information when I read.